Scotland - Day 2 : First hiking day

 The grass was so soft you could sleep comfortably, apparently

-Meanwhile it started to get late, it was around 16:00.
+Meanwhile it started to get late, around 16:00.
 First we needed to descent and then climb up again.
-It took much longer than expected.
+It took much longer than expected because the rest started to get tired.
 Once we reached the top of the mountain there was no lake in sight.
 The rest started to believe there was no lake at all and I had been wrong, but I knew better.

-Two weeks ago it still had been snowing a lot here
+Two weeks ago it still had been snowing a lot there

 I took a photo of the promised lake while the rest was pitching their tents